-Volkswagen and Seat ‘selling cars they know have serious safety issue’
+Volkswagen and Seat accused of selling cars with faulty seatbelts

 A spokesman for Volkswagen Group insisted the vehicles affected by the seat belt fault had been approved for sale and were safe to drive.

-He said customers were being advised not to use the middle seat until they had had the buckle modified.
+He said customers were being advised not to use the middle seat until they have had the buckle modified.

 A "permanent solution" was due to be available from November.